IncWallet/Incwallet_FE/README.md

 # IncWallet

-This project was generated with [Angular] version 10+ and [Angular CLI] version 10+ Run `ng -v` to check the current version of
+This project was generated with [Angular] version 10+ and [Angular CLI] version 10+ Run `ng -v` to check the current version of Angular

 ## Instructions